Teng (mythology): Teng

 Some bilingual Chinese dictionaries translate teng as "wingless dragon", but this apparent ghost meaning is not found in monolingual Chinese sources.
-For instance, the Wiktionary and the Unihan Database translation equivalent for is "mythological wingless dragon of" [sic].
+For instance, the Unihan Database translation equivalent for is "mythological wingless dragon of" [sic].
 This dangling "of" appears to be copied from Robert Henry Mathews's dictionary "A wingless dragon of the clouds", which adapted Herbert Giles's dictionary "A wingless dragon which inhabits the clouds and is regarded as a creature of evil omen."
-While dragons are depicted as both winged and wingless (e.g., the lindworm "a bipedal wingless dragon"), Chinese dictionaries note teng "flying serpents" are (see the Xunzi below) not "wingless".
+However, Chinese dictionaries note teng "flying serpents" are (see the Xunzi below) not "wingless".